cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ### Step 5

-It's a good idea to save often as you work, so go ahead and click the SAVE button.
+It's a good idea to save early & often, so go ahead and click the SAVE button.
 CloudCannon will display a message as it saves and rebuilds the site.

 ### Step 6